-Division Design Guidelines – 90% Draft is out for public review!
+Division Design Guidelines – Updated Draft is out for community review and adoption!

 Advocacy & Engagement Overview – Read our Division Design Initiative Final Grant Report to SEUL.
 This includes a nice short summary of our 2013-2015 efforts, activities, challenges/successes, and ways the SEUL small neighborhood grant helped our grassroots education, design and planning project.